-For a young family, estate planning may be as simple as two wills with testamentary trusts.
-Whenever you acquire property, life insurance, or retirement plans consider estate planning in deciding how each should be titled and who should be named as beneficiary.
+For the young family, estate planning may be as simple as two wills with testamentary trusts.
+Whenever property or life insurance is acquired, consider estate planning in deciding how it should be titled.

-Keep careful records of all property you acquire.
+Keep careful records of all property acquired.
 Review the estate plan periodically to make sure it continues to meet the family's needs.
 As the family changes, the children grow up, and the size of the estate increases, a family's goals change.
-Revisions in estate planning also will be needed over time as circumstances change.
-Review your will periodically and consult an attorney when changes are needed.
+Revisions in estate planning also will be needed.
+Review a will periodically and consult an attorney when changes are needed.